 Learning to fix this problem is simple if you look for the warning signs of what your pizza dough is telling you.

-Unless you’ve got a homemade pizza dough recipe that always gives you perfect results, some recipes could be failing you.
+Some recipes could fail you unless you have a homemade pizza dough recipe that always gives you perfect results.

-Trying a new pizza dough recipe may be misleading, and some steps are purposely left out.
+Trying a new pizza dough recipe may be misleading, and some steps are purposely omitted.
 If you’ve followed all the ingredients and steps and are getting unsatisfactory results, you’ll need to fix it quickly!

 So let’s hear what your dough got to say!

 Like any other situation, to fix something, we need to find out what’s wrong or what caused the problem.

 It’s fair enough that pizza dough cannot talk to you, but the overall texture is always a good thing to check.

 The kneading process will help you solve a common problem for those not getting the proper pizza dough stretch.